What’s in the Box:

 Zucchini and summer squash is still here and slowing down quite a bit now, not many more of these to go around this summer so enjoy them while they are here.

-Until next week be well and enjoy the produce!
+Until next week be well, eat well, and enjoy the produce!